SoftUni/Free-Java-Certification-Course/README.md

 #### 📕 Info

 <p>This is the repository for Java Foundations Certification Course.
 It includes 20 lessons, 38-hours of video lessons + 112 hands-on exercises.
 To make it easier for you, we have separated each lesson into a different markdown file.
-You can see them inside the chapters folder on this Github repository.</p>
+You can see them inside the lessons folder on this Github repository.</p>

 #### Table Of Contents
 📌 [0.
 About](#-About)<br>